pedromateo/selenium-super-driver/README.md

     }
 ```

-## An now, the introduction...
+## And now, the introduction...

-SuperDriver improves and simplifies the automatic testing proccess with standard Selenium.
-Specially aimed at automation beginners, SuperDriver reduces learning time as well as development time, increasing robustness at the same time.
-SuperDriver includes also SuperChecker in order to ease those checks done during testing.
+SuperDriver improves and simplifies the automatic testing proccess with Selenium.
+Specially aimed at beginners in automation, it reduces learning time as well as development time, and increases robustness at the same time.
+Tests code remain shorter and more understandable, thus creating a more reusable automation project.
+SuperDriver includes also SuperChecker in order to ease those checks to be done during testing.

-SuperDriver makes tests more robust, their code shorter and more understandable, and the automation project more reusable.
+This sounds great and really primising... maybe a little bold?
+Let's try it and give us your feedback ;-)

  ## How to include SuperDriver in your project

+   1) Include the 3 classes compounding SUperDriver.
+   2) Add maven dependencies.
+   3) Enjoy!

+In a near future we'll include this project into Maven repositories.

 ## Usage example of SuperDriver and SuperChecker